renatokuipers/Human-Brain-Project/README.md

 ## License

-This project is licensed under [appropriate license], allowing for wide dissemination and collaborative enhancement.
+This project is licensed under GNU General Public License v3.0, allowing for wide dissemination and collaborative enhancement.

-## Acknowledgments

-Special thanks to [collaborators, institutions, or funding bodies] for their support and contributions to this project.